 A payment facilitator is a third-party company offering merchant services to your business.
 The payment facilitator processes many merchants’ card payments in bulk, so it is able to reduce the costs involved for you, and the flat rate usually charged makes it easier for you to budget.
 As well as online payments, the payment facilitator lets you take card payments in person and over the phone.

-Direct Debits offer a different payment model to one-off online payments, giving you permission to take regular payments from a customer’s bank account, usually on a monthly basis.
-The payment details only need to be provided once, but because the amount taken can vary, you do have to inform the customer of any changes.
+Bank debit (otherwise known as Direct Debit) offers a different payment model to one-off online payments, giving you permission to take regular payments from a customer’s bank account, usually on a monthly basis.
+This is ideal for businesses based on subscription, instalment, or membership payments.

 We can help